 - What is the typical recovery time after carpal tunnel surgery?

-- Carpal tunnel operation time off work
+- Carpal tunnel recovery time off work

-- Complications after carpal tunnel surgery
+- Recovery time for carpal tunnel release surgery

-- Carpal tunnel pain after surgery
+- Nerve pain after carpal tunnel surgery

 - Normal recovery time to return to heavy work after testicular torsion surgery